drug-designer/GEO-BERT/README.md

 pip install matplotlib
 pip install hyperopt
 pip install scikit-learn
-Other packages can be installed using the latest version.
+For other packages, users may install the latest version.
 ```

-## Folder Structure
+## Folders

-pretrain_new: contains code for GEO-BERT pre training tasks.
+pretrain_new: incuding codes for GEO-BERT pre-training tasks.

-dataset-scoffold_random: contains code for building datasets for pre training and fine-tuning.
+dataset-scoffold_random: incuding codes for datasets for pre-training and fine-tuning.

-utilis_new-hyperop: contains code for converting molecules into three-dimensional structures and calculating bond lengths and bond angles.
+utilis_new-hyperop: incuding codes for converting molecules to three-dimensional conformations and calculating bond lengths and bond angles.

-data: contains the dataset for each downstream task.
+data: the dataset for finetuing.

-## Example of using GEO-BERT
+## Case study with GEO-BERT

-### Example of pre-training
+### Pre-training

 Required files: